llakala/nixos/roadmap.md

 # IMPROVEMENTS:
 - [ ] Improve the way inputs are passed from flake to be more clear and less hacky (ASAP)
 - [ ] Learn how to custom-build firefox extensions to add movie-web remastered
+    - OR: Make issue with rycee to add the extension

 - [ ] Make username consistent to avoid annoyance